Entertainment & Lifestyle, Science & Technology

 Photo by Quin Stevenson

 To sleep early I avoid exposure to bright light or any screen after 9pm.
-And I started using red bulbs instead of LED tube lights at night time.
 The reason is the amount of blue light emitted by smartphone screens and LED lights.
 Blue light play a major role in affecting your sleep cycle.

 Until the advent of technology, the sun was the major source of lighting, and people spent most of their evenings in darkness.
 However, in modern times, nights are illuminated by artificial sources of light, and we take our easy access to all those gleam for granted.
 But we might be paying a heavy price for all that artificial illumination.
-At night, light (especially blue light) throws the body’s biological clock—the circadian rhythm—out of whack.
+At night, light (especially blue light) throws the body’s biological clock — the circadian rhythm — out of whack.
 Sleep suffers.
-Worse, researches have shown it to contribute to the causation of cancer, diabetes, heart disease, and obesity.

 The science behind it